Calculating Dynamic Fuel Surcharges with Python Formulas

 def parse_and_validate(self, raw_series: pd.Series) -> pd.Series:

-"""Enforce numeric typing and flag invalid inputs."""
+"""Enforce numeric typing and flag invalid inputs before any arithmetic."""

 parsed = pd.to_numeric(raw_series, errors='coerce')